mariosplen/fifteen-puzzle/README.md

 ##### getEmptyBoxIndexes()

-Returns the indexes of the empty tile or throws an exception if it doesn't exist
+Returns the indexes of the empty tile or throws an exception if it doesn't exist.

 ```kotlin
 private fun getEmptyBoxIndexes(): Pair<Int, Int> {